TheRealCmanBrine/SimpleDiscordBot/README.md

-# SimpleDiscordBot - A DiscordJS bot made for educational purposes.
+# SimpleDB - A DiscordJS Bot
 ---------------------------------------------------------------
 Requirements
 ---------------------------------------------------------------